 The Dog Who Wouldn’t Be Quiet has its moments tinged with something almost otherworldly and moments tinged with something dryly absurd, but it never leans into these enough to create its own unique personality.
 When the film finally ends, it’s not unreasonable to get that “that’s it?” feeling, where you wonder what exactly you just watched and why it matters, because what you’ve seen is presented in such ambiguous and inconsequential ways.
 It’s frustrating, because The Dog Who Wouldn’t Be Quiet seems to be on the verge of something insightful and, perhaps, even profound, that it never reaches.
 There’s something hiding underneath the surface of this unassuming absurdist tale, something about finding a sense of purpose and even a rhythm in the midst of an unpredictable journey through life and overwhelming chaos, but these ideas are barely discernable, which is a shame because this film has some valuable lessons we could learn that it never seems all that interested in sharing.

-The Dog Who Wouldn’t Be Quiet is available to watch digitally at the 47th Seattle International Film Festival on April 8-18, 2021.
-Click here to watch the film on the festival’s platform and here for our recommendations of films to watch at SIFF.
+The Dog Who Wouldn’t Be Quiet premiered digitally at the 47th Seattle International Film Festival on April 8-18, 2021.